Estimate a Multinomial logistic regression (MNL) for classification

 variable to be used as the base for comparison.
 In the example

-, we could assign heinz28
+data file, ketchup, we could assign heinz28 as

 the base level by selecting it from the Choose level